 Learn how to build a storage shed from the ground up with this easy tutorial.
 These steps will show you how to create your shed design, prepare for construction, and build the floors and walls – along with some money-saving tips!

 With a larger house comes a bigger yard.
 I knew my little push lawn mower could only do so much with half an acre.

-This was proven true after nearly 3 hours mowing the grass, and stopping to empty the bag every 2 minutes.
+This was proven true after nearly 3 hours of mowing the grass and stopping to empty the bag every 2 minutes.
 I couldn’t believe how much time it would take me to maintain the lawn each week.

 Because of this, I bought a used riding mower that sped things up significantly, as I can now finish cutting the lawn in just over half an hour.

 However, the behemoth was taking up half our garage.
 The riding lawn mower was huge, and we couldn’t get the car into the garage along with it.

 I had big plans for our new garage (tons of workbenches and storage ideas).

 As much as I loved my new riding mower, its home was not going to be the garage.

 This was an excellent opportunity to work on my dream shed project – teaching myself how to build a storage shed.